LilyBell/laravelgrecaptcha/README.md

 1. Click on the "Get reCaptcha" button at the top
 2. Fill in the form and check reCAPTCHA V2
 3. The form will expand and ask you to register the domains that are associated with this app.

-> **It is very important that you list all domains that your application might access the API from**
+> **It is very important to list all domains that your application might access the API from**
 > **Failure to do this will result in the API refusing requests from your application.**

 > When developing locally enter 127.0.0.1 for your domain